rest-for-physics/rest-for-physics.github.io/installation/installation.md

 make -j4 install
 ```

+{: .note }
+Note that once we have passed an option by argument to `cmake`, that option will be cached inside the cmake system.
+I.e. we do not need to provide the installation path in any future calls, `cmake` will just remember the last choice as soon as the `build` directory is not erased.
+Sometimes, when running into problems with the `cmake` configuration it is an option to completely remove the `build` directory to avoid problems with non-appropriate cached variables.

 After all the compilation and installation process ends, you will end up with an installed REST version at `~/rest-framework/install/master/`.

 Execute the following command to configure your `.bashrc` to load REST in your system environment each time you open a new shell terminal.